 Many housing options are available through Housing and Residential Education.
 Qualified transfer students may choose between apartments, single or double occupancy dormitory-style rooms, as well as a wide variety of Living Learning Communities for different academic specializations.
 Registered students may apply for housing through the "Housing U" link on their CIS webpage.

-The University of Utah accepts all academic credit with grades of D- or higher from Utah State System of Higher Education (USHE) institutions.
+The University of Utah accepts all non-remedial credits with grades of D- or higher from Utah State System of Higher Education (USHE) institutions.
 For students applying for the Spring 2023 term and after, the Office of Admissions will accept all out-of-state institutions will be evaluated on a class-by-class basis and accepted if the U of U offers similar courses.
 The Admissions Office is responsible for evaluating a student's transfer work for applicability to general education requirements.
 Advisors from the Transfer Program can evaluate transfer work to see if it can be used to clear any Bachelor's Degree requirements.
 A student's major department will evaluate transfer work for applicability to major requirements.
 It is important to meet with your departmental advisor as soon as possible to discuss these requirements.

 The University offers over 80 undergraduate academic majors, more than 50 teaching majors and minors, and several certificate programs from which students can choose to build their own unique academic experience.

 It is expected that you choose one of these majors by the end of your sophomore year (60 semester hours) or within one year of entering the U of U. You must meet with the departmental advisor of your major who can formally admit you to your degree-granting college.